anaclumos/extracranial/posts/2021-05-21-baemin-intern-review/en.md

 ## 🎬 Miscellaneous and Conclusion

 - This was my first experience with deep collaboration using Git and GitHub.
 As a solo developer, I don't often utilize git's `branch` and `checkout` features.
-I think GSPH<3 was a great introduction to Git collaboration.
 - I really liked the in-between lectures.
 In the talks held every Wednesday, I saw interesting things about the development and operation of Woowa Service, especially [Lecture by Developer Kim Min-tae](/r/02B616).
 - It was great to be able to experience company life indirectly.
 I can't believe I can experience corporate life at 19!
 - The older siblings were very understanding.
 I could feel that they cared about me.
 We had a lot of recreational activities in between, but it was a shame that the recreational activities were reduced due to COVID-19.